Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Age Does Matter

-This custom was popular in a lot of cultures.
+This custom was prevalent in a lot of cultures.
 The eldest girl in the family had to be the first daughter to marry.
 Then, her younger sisters would marry in order, according to their age.
 If a younger girl happened to marry first, people would suspect something was wrong with the older daughters.

 The Perfect Woman for Marriage

 Ancient Irish wedding traditions included choosing the ‘perfect’ woman.
-Women who were about to marry had to fit the criteria of the ideal woman.
+Women about to marry had to fit the criteria of the ideal woman.
 Those traits were a sweet singing voice, good sewing skills, cleverness, and a pleasant speaking voice.

-There were expectations of men too, they had to be fit, healthy and wealthy enough to start a family and pay their dues to in-laws.
+There were expectations of men, too.
+They had to be fit, healthy and wealthy enough to start a family and pay their dues to in-laws.

 Again, the couture of brides in Ireland is quite similar to that of the Western world.
 On the other hand, the Irish lace is something unique about Irish wedding culture.
+Irish lace is a work of impeccable craftsmanship and beauty.

-Lace is actually a unique fabric in the Irish wedding traditions.
-Women in Ireland added this nice fabric to their veil or headwear and it looked magnificent.
-However, some people considered it too expensive or too extra, but they still wanted to follow this tradition, so they carried a lace handkerchief.
-Some particularly wealthy brides preferred handing out lace bags as gifts to the attendants.
-They would receive them as precious gifts too.
+Lace is a unique fabric in Irish wedding traditions.
+Women in Ireland added this lovely fabric to their veil or headwear, which looked magnificent.
+Some people considered it too expensive or extra, but they still wanted to follow this tradition, so they carried a lace handkerchief.

 Wedding Gifts for the Bride

-Usually, lace is a special gift that Irish brides receive as we have just discussed.
-It is an important Irish wedding traditions; however, there are lots of other items.
-Irish linen is equally important to lace; they both represent commitment.
-Surprisingly, some brides do not start their new life without owning collectable Belleek Pottery or stunning Waterford Crystal, these are more modern traditions though.
+Usually, lace is a unique gift that Irish brides receive, as we have just discussed.
+It is an essential Irish wedding tradition; however, many other items exist.
+Irish linen is equally necessary to lace; they both represent commitment.

-This may sound very strange to other cultures, but it is part of the Irish wedding tradition.
-Other gifts that the Irish brides usually receive are shakers of pepper and salt which are significant according to the Irish wedding customs.
-Tall toasting glasses are also lucky gifts alongside porcelain bells that work as reminders for the first days of marriage.
-It was said couples could ring the bells as a way to stop or resolve conflict when arguing.
+This may sound strange to other cultures but it is part of the Irish wedding tradition.
+Other gifts that the Irish brides usually receive are shakers of pepper and salt, which are significant according to the Irish wedding customs.

-Wedding China is a modern gift in the last few generations, given by one of the couples parents.
-Today most couples in Ireland will have wedding China on display which includes a full set of plates, cutlery, tea cups and saucers.
-This China is only used for very special occasions such as baptisms, Christmas and Irish wakes or when important guests are at the house.
-It is only used for very significant points in an Irish person’s life.
+This China is only used for extraordinary occasions such as baptisms, Christmas and Irish wakes or when essential guests are at the house.
+It is only used for significant points in an Irish person’s life.

 Burying the Statue

 The child of Prague can be seen in most traditional Irish homes.
 It was usually given to a bride and was said to bring good fortune once its head broke off and was stuck back on.
-The only catch was that you couldn’t use human hands to break it; it was supposed to break naturally which is also why it was left outside.
-Sometimes people would speed up the process with a rock!
+The only catch was that you couldn’t use human hands to break it.

 Ancient Irish Wedding Traditions